-In addition to UDFS, there are some other ways to exploit discriminative information for unsupervised feature selection.
-Nonnegative Discriminative Feature Selection (NDFS)~\citep{hou2011feature} is an algorithm which performs spectral clustering and feature selection simultaneously in a joint framework to select a subset of discriminative features.
-NDFS assumes that pseudo class label indicators can be obtained by spectral clustering techniques.
+Nonnegative Discriminative Feature Selection (NDFS)~\cite{li2012unsupervised} performs spectral clustering and feature selection simultaneously in a joint framework to select a subset of discriminative features.
+It assumes that pseudo class label indicators can be obtained by spectral clustering techniques.
 Different from most existing spectral clustering techniques, NDFS imposes nonnegative and orthogonal constraints during the spectral clustering phase.
 The argument is that with these constraints, the learned pseudo class labels are closer to real cluster results.
 These nonnegative pseudo class labels then act as regression constraints to guide the feature selection phase.
 Instead of performing these two tasks separately, NDFS incorporates these two phases into a joint framework.